Co-authored and endorsed guidance and material

 In some cases, the College may decide that endorsement without co-authorship or partnership is more appropriate.
 Endorsed material can bear the College logo.

-In some cases, the College may decide to endorse material in which it has not had direct involvement or representation from the start of its development, but where it has had the opportunity to comment on draft material.
-In these cases, the College believes that publication of the material supports its strategic objectives and it has no significant concerns about the content.
+In rare cases, the College may decide to endorse material in which it has not had direct involvement or representation from the start of its development, but where it has had the opportunity to comment on draft material.
+This is when the College believes that the publication of the material supports its strategic objectives and it has no significant concerns about the content.

 Decisions to endorse are made on a case-by-case basis, and we strongly advise that you request College involvement at the earliest stage of planning to avoid disappointment.
 If you would like to request a subject matter expert to represent the College on your development group, please email COPES@rcoa.ac.uk.